hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 The Reader API is a lower-level API of the Pulsar.
 It does not have any subscription mode or so.
 A user can simply read from a topic by telling the Reader API from which message it should read onwards.
 The Reader API provides us the `MessageId` of the earliest or latest message.
-One can use one of these as the starting point for message reading.
+You can use one of these as the starting point for message reading.
 Or, the user can declare the exact starting position by giving `MessageId` between these two ends.
 That being said, the current implementation of the source using